strands-project/strands_webtools/README.md

 strands_webtools
 ================

-An interface to access the real and/or simulated robot via web applications
+An interface to access the real and/or simulated robot via web applications.
+It is suggested that you run the server on a separate computer and have that computer connect to the robot's roscore, e.g. by setting `export ROS_MASTER_URI="http://robot-ip:11311/"` accordingly.

 # Useful Information